 Pay close attention any time your tandem partner is talking.
 Not only is it mandatory for you to learn the protocol of how not to potentially kill yourself (and them), but it helps ease your mind to have a friendly conversation.
 And considering you'll be sitting on a dude's lap and strapped to him in what amounts to an adult Baby Bjorn, you might as well get to know him a little bit first.

 Even on the off chance that you don't learn anything (unlikely), these guys rocket through the sky every day for their JOBS, so you can only imagine what they do in their free time (sword fighting?
 Zumba?
 Checkers?!).
 Their stories are worth hearing and in most cases, they'll be more than willing to answer any of your questions or concerns.

 Don't.
 Look.
 Down.

 At least not until you've exited the plane.
 Looking down before the last possible second could be exactly what it takes for you to ruin your shorts and your odds of jumping.

 As you approach the door of the plane, stare straight ahead into the horizon.
-Eventually, your partner will have you lean your head back onto his shoulder, so you'll actually be looking up right before the jump.
-Once he heaves you out of the plane, even sheer terror and cowardice can't stop you.
+Eventually, your partner will have you lean your head back onto their shoulder, so you'll actually be looking up right before the jump.
+Once they heave you out of the plane, even sheer terror and cowardice can't stop you.
 All that's left for you to do is enjoy the ride...

 ... and the eventual realization that you're not a coward after all, because you just jumped out of a damn plane.